 For example, if you have been looking at online post masters NP programs but have always squashed your thoughts before they had a chance to develop, then you need to start by looking at your mindset first and foremost.
 The mindset that you have or that you adopt can change so much.
 A positive and strong mindset will allow you to act upon your thoughts and be more decisive.
 Moving on from nursing may not feel like the easiest thing to do, especially if you have been in the role for a little while, but once you make the decision and commit to change, you will then find things will start getting a lot easier to process.

 What Does an FNP Do?

 If you have been seriously looking at becoming a family nurse practitioner, but something has always held you back, then now is your time to move forward.
 An FNP looks after the health and welfare of families.
 For example, in a family of 2 adults and 2 children, an FNP would provide medical advice and guidance for the whole family from the minute they take them on as patients until they leave, move, or retire.

 An FNP is responsible for families, and they focus on family care just as a family doctor or GP would.
 A family nurse practitioner will often stay with a family as they grow and change.
 Building strong relationships is what nurses do, and it is also what an FNP does.
 As a family nurse practitioner, you will administer medication in the same way as a doctor or GP does.
 An FNP carries a lot of responsibility, especially towards the families they are looking for.
+They can be a dialysis nurse too.
 As family nurse practitioner stays and grows with a family, they often build trust and relationships within communities that would not be achieved by doctors or GPs.